tree-ware/tree-ware-kotlin-mysql/docs/contributor/database-and-tables.md

 # Ancestors

-Since the model is a tree, every entity instance in the model tree has a parent path.
+Since the model is a tree, every entity instance in the model tree has a parent (field) path.
 Tree-ware supports the ability to list all entities under any ancestor in the parent path.
 To support this, the key fields of each ancestor are added as columns in the entity-table.
 These columns are named by joining the ancestor table names and their key field names with a dollar sign.

 # Recursive Ancestors